Follow these best practices to bring in the dough.

 Instead of selling out of a brochure, your group can raise money virtually.
 Is your group only able to sell online?
 See our virtual cookie dough fundraiser.

 Online fundraising can raise three times more than in-person-only selling!
 Students can sell to their grandparents across the country and stay safe in the age of COVID with online fundraisers.

-Keep in mind that if you choose to show a brochure you can also sell online.
-This works well because you give your sellers 2 ways to fundraise.
+Keep in mind that if you choose to show a brochure, you can also sell it online.
+This works well because you give your sellers two ways to fundraise.

 4. Offer incentives and celebrate successes

-School fundraisers that celebrate success with incentives consistently perform better than fundraisers without incentive programs.
-That’s why we offer free cash and traditional prizes for students of all ages.
+School fundraisers celebrating success with incentives consistently perform better than fundraisers without incentive programs.
+That's why we offer free cash and traditional prizes for students of all ages.

-After the sale is over, we add the total cash amount to the group's profit check.
+After the sale, we add the total cash amount to the group's profit check.
 Or, if the team chooses a traditional prize plan, we ship prizes to the group's address.
 Prizes arrive packed by the seller.